Our solutions for biogas cleaning

-Condorchem Envitech offers complete solutions for the collection and cleaning line of biogas for different biogas plants regardless of their origin (landfills, WWTP or digestion plants).
-These solutions range from engineering, supply of equipment, technologies and start-up of the plant.
+Condorchem Envitech supplies complete solutions for biogas cleaning for all types of biogas plants regardless of their origin (landfills, WWTP or digestion plants).
+These solutions include engineering, manufacturing and supply of equipment and technologies, as well as the start-up and mainteinance of the plant.

 The CLEAN-BGAS® MP DRY module is designed to reduce the unwanted components of biogas.
-This module focuses on refrigerating and passing the biogas through activated carbon, all of it mounted on a structure so that it can be installed, operated and maintained in a simple way.
+This module focuses on refrigerating and passing the biogas through activated carbon.
+Our biogas cleaning plants are delivered fully assembled on a skid so that they are easy to install, operate and maintain.

-Since biogas can not be used in cogeneration plants without cleaning, the percentage of humidity and all the compounds that can shorten the life of any equipment that uses biogas as fuel must be lowered.
+Biogas can not be used in cogeneration plants without being previously cleaned.
+This is why the percentage of humidity and all the compounds that can shorten the life of any equipment that uses biogas as fuel must be lowered.

 These plants involve parts such as: